Sdatta-2006/Projects/README.md

 # Projects
-Collection of coding projects (in Python)
+Collection of coding projects (in languages: Python, Java)